ray-project/ray/doc/source/deploy-on-kubernetes.rst

   $ kubectl apply -f ray/doc/kubernetes/ray-cluster.yaml

-Vrify that the pods are running by running ``kubectl get pods -n ray``.
-You should see something like the following (you may have to wait up to a few minutes for the pods to enter the 'Running' state on the first run).
+Verify that the pods are running by running ``kubectl get pods -n ray``.
+You may have to wait up to a few minutes for the pods to enter the 'Running' state on the first run.

 .. code-block:: shell